sh1n0bi/sh1n0bi-dojo.github.io/_posts/htb/2020-02-26-HTB-Bastard.md

 ![bastard](/assets/img/bastard/bastard.png)

-Bastard is another HTB machine from the 'retired' list, and it is'nt as bad as it sounds.
+Bastard is another HTB machine from the 'retired' list, and it isn't as bad as it sounds.

 Nmap first...
 `nmap -sV -Pn 10.10.10.9 |tee -a bast.txt`